Interactive Brokers Lite

 You can easily upgrade to IBKR Pro in the future if you ever decided that you want to use more professional trading tools.

-You have full access to Interactive Broker's low margin rates if you ever decided to trade on margin (only recommended for people who know what they are doing).
+You have full access to Interactive Broker's margins if you ever decided to trade on margin (only recommended for people who know what they are doing).
+Note, however, that IBKR Lite has higher margin rates than IBKR Pro (see here).
+You should not trade on margin unless you know exactly what you are doing and are aware of the risks.
+For most people, a cash account (no margin!) is the better choice!

 Most of the disadvantages of the IBKR Pro account mentioned here do not apply to IBKR Lite.
 However, there are still things you should be aware of: